 Most Mint alternatives fall into a few buckets:

-- Privacy-first, manual-first budget apps that can work with or without bank connections.
+- Privacy-first, manual-first budget apps that work without bank connections.

 - Automation-heavy apps that require bank linking from day one.